 Adult Family Mediation (multi party)

 Typically, one family member contacts me to inquire about mediation.
 There is a tangible dispute that needs fixing.
 During that initial conversation, I explain the mediation process without getting into the weeds of a family's particular situation; it's an opportunity to ask questions about the process, about me, and to assess "fit."
 Based upon that conversation, people oftentimes want to pursue mediation and sometimes the challenge becomes how to bring other family members on board.

 We can discuss my sending a letter or speaking 1-on-1 with additional family members.
 I will

 "comp" the first hour of time involved in bringing everyone on board and thereafter charge my normal billing rate for the work done to bring everyone together for mediation.
 All services (e.g. pre-mediation meetings, write-ups, mediation sessions, etc.) are billed hourly.

 Mediation is an investment of time, on both the part of the client and mediator.
-Depending upon the number of parties, practical considerations and the issues involved, the mediation process takes at least 10 hours of my time, usually more.
-There is work to be done before the actual mediation, which can pay off big, but it is an investment of time and money.
+Depending upon the number of parties, practical considerations and the issues involved, the mediation process requires at least two joint sessions with all participants, with work and communication in between.

 Typically, a family member calls when a situation has come to a head in a major way or they are feeling overwhelmed.
 There may be overt conflict or tension with another family member.
 The problem may be ill-defined.
 Sometimes many people are involved.